 - Pennsylvania leads the nation with 12 of their colleges/universities having some form of a shooting program.

-- According to the National Shooting Sports Foundation, roughly 70% of ammunition sold in America is for non-hunting purposes.
+- According to Southwick Associates, nearly 80% of all firearms sales revenue is assigned to non-hunting purposes.
 Increases in recreational shooting participation will help to ensure that state fish and wildlife management agencies are adequately funded through the American System of Conservation Funding.

-In consideration of the individual and economic benefits of supervised shooting sports programs, legislators should explore and pursue legislative opportunities to make these programs more available in schools.
+In consideration of the individual, economic, and conservation benefits of supervised shooting sports programs, legislators should explore and pursue legislative opportunities to make these programs more available in schools.